Workspace Model Registry webhooks

 This feature is in Public Preview.

-Webhooks enable you to listen for Model Registry events so your integrations can automatically trigger actions.
+Webhooks enable you to listen for Workspace Model Registry events so your integrations can automatically trigger actions.
 You can use webhooks to automate and integrate your machine learning pipeline with existing CI/CD tools and workflows.
 For example, you can trigger CI builds when a new model version is created or notify your team members through Slack each time a model transition to production is requested.

 Webhooks are available through the Databricks REST API or the Python client databricks-registry-webhooks